 Depending on your outlook, spring is a decent time to visit Krakow, one of Poland's most popular and prominent cities.
-Although temperatures will still feel chilly, especially in the evenings and on cloudy days, the weather is much milder than the frigid winter months.
-Unlike April, Krakow will be sleepy in March, with fewer tourists and visitors—but on the plus side, that means fewer crowds to deal with, and you'll have the city's most popular sites almost all to yourself.
+Although temperatures still feel very chilly, especially in the evenings and on cloudy days, the weather is already milder than the bone-chilling days of February.

 Krakow Weather in March